hbc/dc_2016_04/lessons/02_the_filesystem.md

 ****
 **Exercise**

+1. List the contents of the ../../bin directory.
+Do you see anything familiar in there?
+How can you tell these are programs rather than plain files?

-Do each of the following using a single `ls` command without navigating to a different directory.
+2. Do each of the following using a single `ls` command without navigating to a different directory.

 	1. List all of the files in `/bin` that start with the letter 'c
 	2. List all of the files in `/bin` that contain the letter 'a'
 	3. List all of the files in `/bin` that end with the letter 'o'

 	BONUS: List all of the files in '/bin' that contain the letter 'a' or 'c'

 ****